Arabian Nights (1974 film): Cast

 Pasolini originally wanted to use more native actors from Iran and other shooting locations in some of the roles but he had to settle for Italian actors and actresses as the Muslim governments did not permit nudity for their citizens.
 Many of the roles are still played by non-professional native actors, though usually the ones that don't involve nudity.
 This leads to some odd casting choices such as the Yunan story where Prince Yunan is played by an Italian (Salvatore Sapienza) while his father is clearly played by an East Asian (most likely native Nepalese).

 Around this time, Ninetto Davoli, who was bisexual and involved with Pier Paolo Pasolini, left him to marry a woman.
 Pasolini references this by having his story be the one about the man who is instructed on how to woo a woman by a girl who happens to be his fiancé and who dies of a broken heart.
 Davoli was married in 1973 and this film can be read as Pasolini's farewell to him.
 This was the first film where Pasolini had Davoli naked with his penis exposed, and interestingly, his story in the film ends with him being castrated by his former lover.
 It is no coincidence that Aziz is a very insensitive character.

 In typical Pasolini fashion, there is also some gender bending casting.
 Zummurrud's bride is played by the thirteen year son of an Iranian hotel owner who lived near Imam mosque.

 Production

 Filming took place in Iran, north and south Yemen, the deserts of Eritrea and Ethiopia, and Nepal.
 Sium's story that Zummurrud reads about was filmed in Ethiopia with uncredited native actors.
 Some of the interior scenes were shot at a studio in Cristaldi in Rome.

+In part of the love scene between the girl prisoner of the demon and Prince Shahzaman, Barbara Grandi, who was thirteen during filming, was replaced by an older body double.